 What supporting statements we are looking for

 AstraZeneca is a DeFacto project partner on all awards.
-A standard Collaboration Agreement (CA) template (PDF, 269KB) has been agreed between the MRC and AstraZeneca, which is compliant with the Industry Collaboration Framework.
+A standard Collaboration Agreement (CA) template (PDF, 269KB) has been agreed between MRC and AstraZeneca, which is compliant with the Industry Collaboration Framework.

 In order to ensure a timely start of all projects, these agreements are not subject to negotiation, and an email or PDF letter should be provided by the relevant agency within your research organisation confirming that you are willing to sign up to the conditions of the award.
+This should be the first letter within the attached PDF.

 What supporting statements we are not looking for